adventuremomblog

 What Should You Wear for Your Tanking Experience?

-I would recommend wearing a swimsuit underneath your shorts and a tank top if it’s warm.
+I suggest that you wear a swimsuit underneath your shorts and a tank top if it’s warm.
 You may also want to wear a hat and sunglasses on a hot sunny day.

 I wore water sandals with straps but I was told that it’s best to go barefoot if you need to get out into the water and want to keep both of your shoes.